tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/teensy40.md

 	Buffer		*RingBuffer
 	Interrupt	interrupt.Interrupt

+	// txBuffer should be allocated globally (such as when UART is created) to
+	// prevent it being reclaimed or cleaned up prematurely. txBuffer	*RingBuffer

 	// these hold the input selector ("daisy chain") values that select which pins
 	// are connected to the LPUART device, and should be defined where the UART
 	// instance is declared. see the godoc comments on type muxSelect for more